meetantariksh/MyAngularApplication/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-This application is built for JIT compilation only an AOT compilation is not supported.
+This application is built for JIT compilation only and AOT compilation is not supported.
 For production builds disable AOT by passing `-aot=false`.

 ## Running unit tests